CEP-Comwell/proxmox_addons/README.md

 **tasks/setup-dpi-monitor.yml**

+* Performs prechecks to ensure veth and bridge interfaces are not already present or conflicting with `/etc/network/interfaces`.
-* Copies the DPI bridge and veth configuration from `files/edgesec.conf` to `/etc/network/interfaces.d/edgesec.conf` and reloads networking.
+* Copies the DPI bridge and veth configuration from `files/edgesec.conf` to `/etc/network/interfaces.d/edgesec.conf`.
+* Notifies the main playbook to reload networking after changes.

 **tasks/dpi-monitor-cleanup.yml**